List Of Doctor Who Christmas Specials

 8. The Snowmen (2012)

 All is clear, all is bright but there is evil afoot set on destroying not just Christmas cheer but all that makes life worth living.
 How do you defeat an enemy that is not exactly alive?
 Well of course you will need the Doctor but he can’t succeed this time without the help of the young woman who is about to become his new companion.
-Welcome Clara, she is quite a puzzle.
+Welcome Clara, the Impossible Girl, she is quite a puzzle.

 9. The Time of the Doctor (2013) Marked the 800th episode of Doctor Who.
 This featured the departure of the 11th Doctor played by Matt smith and the arrival of the 12th Doctor played by Peter Capaldi.
-We learn of what happens to the Doctor on Trenzalore, what becomes of the prophecy of the Silence and what life is like for the people that the Doctor defends in the town called Christmas.The Doctor adores humanity and the Christmas spirit embodies the very best in humanity.
+We learn of what happens to the Doctor on Trenzalore, what becomes of the prophecy of the Silence and what life is like for the people that the Doctor defends in a town called Christmas.The Doctor adores humanity and the Christmas spirit embodies the very best in humanity.
 It makes for warm and wonder-filled story that brightens the season.

 P.S.
 The Ninth Doctor and Rose visited the Christmas Truce of 1914 but it was not an episode created as a Christmas Special.